Keeper-Security/keeper-vscode-extension/README.md

 **Solutions**:
 - Verify your `.env` file contains valid `keeper://` references
 - Ensure all referenced secrets exist in your vault
-- Check that the terminal is created by the extension
+- Ensure other not required terminal deleted and Check that the latest terminal is created by the extension
 - Verify the extension has permission to create terminals

+#### 8. Folder Selection Issues

+**Problem**: Cannot select or change vault folders

+**Solutions**:
+- Ensure you have access to multiple folders in your vault
+- Check that Keeper Commander CLI has proper permissions
+- Verify folder structure in your vault
+- Try refreshing the extension

 ## License

-This module is licensed under the MIT.
+This module is licensed under the MIT License.